brendenroberts/vumps.jl/README.md

 # vumps.jl
 This is a Julia implementation of the "vumps" algorithm of Zauner-Stauber, Vanderstraeten, Fishman, Verstraete, and Haegeman (https://doi.org/10.1103/PhysRevB.97.045145), using Haegeman's TensorOperations (https://github.com/Jutho/TensorOperations.jl).
 The design is modular, with the central loop accepting a specification of the Hamiltonian via MPO tensor.
-Included is a driver code implmenting an "adiabatic" procedure of optimizing a state for a particular Hamiltonian and then using this as the initial state for a new Hamiltonian with parameters tuned slightly.
+Included is a driver code implementing an "adiabatic" procedure of optimizing a state for a particular Hamiltonian and then using this as the initial state for a new Hamiltonian with parameters tuned slightly.

 The function `vumps` takes the following parameters:
 1. The MPO tensor, a four-dimensional `Array` of `Real` or `Complex` types